 Farming, ranching, and logging have occurred historically around and in the units of the monument before it was established.
 The only place this did not occur was where the topography was so rough it prevented efficient agricultural or timber operations.
 Much of the native forest in the area has been cut down for lumber or to clear land for planting crops.
 More than a century of fire suppression has also affected vegetation.
-These activities adversely impacted native vegetation communities by disrupting natural plant succession, replacing native vegetation with monotypic nonnative plants (crops), and introducing noxious weeds that out-compete native vegetation for sunlight, moisture, and nutrients.
+These activities adversely impacted native vegetation communities by disrupting natural plant succession, replacing native vegetation with monotypic nonnative plants (crops), and introducing noxious weeds that outcompete native vegetation for sunlight, moisture, and nutrients.
 Impacts on vegetation also occurred in the national monument.
 Construction of service and public roads, structures, trails, and other developments in the monument removed vegetation.
 Impacts from existing roads and developments in the monument would remain.
 Resource management activities, such as prescribed burning, attempt to restore natural vegetative succession and increase plant diversity.

-Alternative A would have negligible and minor adverse impacts and, when considered in combination with the above minor to moderate adverse impacts on vegetation, would result in a minor adverse cumulative impact.
-The no-action alternative would have a slight contribution to these effects.
+Alternative A would involve a continuation of negligible and minor adverse impacts and, when considered in combination with the above minor to moderate adverse impacts on vegetation, would result in a minor adverse cumulative impact.
+The noaction alternative would have a slight contribution to these effects.

 Conclusion.
-Implementing alternative A would have short-term, minor, adverse impacts and long-term, negligible, adverse impacts to vegetation in the monument.
+Implementing alternative A would result in a continuation of negligible and minor, adverse impacts to vegetation in the monument.
 It would result in a minor adverse cumulative impact.